kevinlin1/kevinlin1.github.io/_posts/2018-01-05-Mindstorms.md

 rules of the Python playground are relatively simple to learn, but limitless in the ways they can be combined.

-CS 61A asks students, given a system governed by these basic principles, these simple *atoms*, so to speak, how can we combine them into *molecules* and compose larger programs and systems?
-What are the general structures and patterns that can be used to achieve this?
+CS 61A asks students: given a system governed by these basic principles, these simple atoms, so to speak, how can we combine them into molecules and compose larger programs and systems?
+What are the general structures and patterns that can be used to solve problems?

-Yet the Python playground is quite different from the Logo playground in its scope, execution, and context.
-There's a tension and hesitancy I've always felt in the air around the nature of learning.
-As we students grow older, the stakes grow greater too: learning cannot be done in and of itself.
+It would be nice if things were as simple as this.
+Yet the Python playground is quite different from the Logo playground in its scope, nature, and context.
+There's a tension around the nature of learning in higher education.
+As we students grow older, the stakes grow greater too: learning is not and end in itself.
+The context for the playfulness and exploration which facilitate the kind of idealized, naturalistic learning are hard to come by.
 Getting stuck isn't something that is just a matter of inconsequential play because there are external measures and standards of proficiency, rates at which we are forced to grow, or face a socioeconomic natural selection.
 In spite of the fact that we know that a grade point can't define us, that numeric, well-distributed measure